Alva183/secret-bet-vault/README.md

 - Check you're meeting minimum bet (0.1 ETH)
 - Verify round is still active

+#### "Round has not ended yet on the blockchain"
+**Solution**:
+- The countdown timer shows client-side time, but blockchain time may differ slightly
+- Wait for the actual remaining time shown in the error message
+- The system automatically syncs with blockchain every 10 seconds
+- Try again after the countdown reaches zero and wait a few more seconds

 #### "Frontend shows wrong network"
 **Solution**:
 - Switch MetaMask to correct network
 - Refresh page after switching

+#### "Countdown not updating"
+**Solution**:
+- The countdown syncs with blockchain every 10 seconds automatically
+- If it seems stuck, wait up to 10 seconds for the next sync
+- Refresh the page if the issue persists

 ## 📚 Documentation